mskubenich/try_api/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/try_api.
+Bug reports and pull requests are welcome:

 1. Fork it
-2. Create your feature branch
+2. Create your feature branch(git checkout -b my-new-feature)

-    $ git checkout -b my-new-feature

-3. Commit your changes

-    $ git commit -am 'Add some feature'
+3. Commit your changes(git commit -am 'Add some feature')

-4. Push to the branch
+4. Push to the branch(git push origin my-new-feature)

-    $ git push origin my-new-feature

 5. Create new Pull Request

 ## License